DeepakAK47/stats_prob_learning_journey/README.md

 Real-world data often has unequal importance → use weighted mean Range gives quick spread, but is less detailed Contingency tables help find patterns in categorical data

+Day 1 Learning parametric and non parametric distribution curve

+-> KDE plot
+-> different types of the distribution overview
+-> determine the probability of random generated data